 The first thing to know is that there currently is no cure for eczema and psoriasis.
 However, Delfina Skin Dry Skin Oil has proven to provide effective relief for thousands of people who suffer from these conditions.

 So it’s not really a matter of whether or not coconut oil can cure these conditions, but whether it can successfully ease the symptoms.

-There are eczema and psoriasis sufferers who report finding relief from itch and dryness by using coconut oil as a topical treatment.
+There are eczema and psoriasis sufferers who report finding relief from itch and dryness by using coconut oil as a topical solution.
 In addition to its moisturizing benefits, the oil has anti-inflammatory properties thanks to the lauric acid it contains.
 This is a fatty acid with a proven track record for reducing inflammation.

-However, coconut oil has not proven to be a universally effective treatment.
+However, coconut oil has not proven to be a universally effective solution.
 In fact some individuals experience an allergic reaction to coconut oil.
 As a result, the product intended to alleviate symptoms actually causes flare-ups.
 This is why we encourage you to test coconut oil on a small section of skin before applying it to your entire body.